StuartJRussell/AxiSEM3D_Instaseis/README.md

 - `Simulations/` contains the necessary scripts for setting up the simulations.
 - `Postprocessing/` contains the scripts for converting the outputs of the simulations to Instaseis databases.

+## Before using

+Before using this package you must have a working AxiSEM3D executable and in order to use the simulation creation script this ust be located in `Simulations/Draft_Simulation`.
+The AxiSEM3D code and installation instructions can be found at https://github.com/AxiSEMunity/AxiSEM3D

 ## Quick example

 The following is a quick example of how to obtain an Instaseis database.